 What Can You Use AAVE Crypto For?

-AAVE is designed to be used on the Aave platform, and can provide several benefits to its holders.
+AAVE is designed to be used on the Aave platform, similar to how ETH is designed to be used on Ethereum, and can provide several benefits to its holders.

 Holding AAVE tokens typically gives users discounted trading fees on the platform.
 Borrowers who offer up AAVE tokens as collateral for their loans may also get discounts on fees.
 These borrowers also gain the ability to take out larger loans.
 On the other side, users can lend AAVE and collect interest.